 \section{Introduction}

 The recent overwhelming success of machine learning techniques such as \emph{deep learning} \cite{Goodfellow-et-al-2016, LeCun2015DeepLearning, schmidhuber2015deep} has prompted many theoretical works trying to provide a mathematical explanation for this extraordinary performance.
 One line of research focuses on analysing the underlying computational architecture that is given by a neural network.
 In the context of approximation theory, it is possible to describe the capabilities of this architecture meaningfully.
 First and foremost, the universal approximation theorem (see \cite{Cybenko1989, Hornik1989universalApprox, PinkusUniversalApproximation}) shows that any continuous function on a compact domain can be approximated arbitrarily well by neural networks.
 Besides, more refined approximation results relate the size (in terms of number of neurons or number of free parameters) of an approximating neural network to its approximation fidelity; see for instance \cite{Barron1993,Mhaskar1993, mhaskar-micchelli,PetV2018OptApproxReLU, pinkus1999approximation,ShaCC2015provableAppDNN,YAROTSKY2017103}.
-These results include upper bounds on the sufficient size of a network, but also prescribe lower bounds on the necessary size of a network, required for certain approximation task.
+These results include upper bounds on the sufficient size of a network, but also establish lower bounds on the necessary size of a network which is required for certain approximation tasks.

-While the results described above offer valuable insight into the functionality and capability of neural networks, their practical relevance is limited.
-Indeed, all mentioned results consider so-called fully-connected neural networks (FNNs).
-In most applications, however, so-called convolutional neural networks (CNNs), \cite{LeCun}, are employed.
+While offering valuable insight into the functionality and capability of neural networks, the practical relevance of these results is limited.
+Indeed, all mentioned results consider so-called \emph{fully-connected neural networks} (FNNs).
+In most applications, however, so-called \emph{convolutional neural networks} (CNNs), \cite{LeCun}, are employed.

-Of course, also the approximation theory of CNNs has been studied, albeit to a much lesser extent.
-Notable examples include \cite{cohen2016expressive, UniConv} and \cite{YarotskyWasFirstAgain}.
-In fact, in \cite{UniConv} a universal approximation theorem was introduced for CNNs that are based on a convolution after zero padding.
-Additionally, \cite{YarotskyWasFirstAgain} demonstrates a universal approximation theorem for CNNs where the convolution is based on a group structure.
-We are not aware, however, of any results that describe the relation between the approximation capabilities of a CNN and the number of its free parameters.